wdorsey/dotVFile/vfile-ui/README.md

 - Frontend integrates with the [dotVFile c# WebAPI](https://github.com/wdorsey/dotVFile/tree/master/dotVFile.WebAPI) to fetch vfile information.
 - Stats provided for directory and vfile counts and sizes.
 - Download individual files or export entire directories.
+- This is purely read-only functionality.
+In order to add/update/delete vfiles you'll have to directly use the vfile library.

 ##